BernardoMG/dev-reTHINK-Hackathon/README.md

 # reTHINK Hackathon

 This Repo is dedicated to help TADHack participants using reTHINK framework for web application development.
 First, it helps with reTHINK configuration and give some guidelines on how to use it in web applications.
 Then, a programming challenge is proposed, with several tasks that each participant should accomplish.
 At the end, is provided a form, which must be filled out by each participant.
+**DIZER NO FINAL DO REPO ESTARA TODA A DOCUMENTAÇÃO DISPONIVEL

 ## 1st Challenge